Entities

 The name property defines the name of the entity.
 This name is used to refer to the entity in forms, microflows, queries, constraints, etc.

-The name has to be unique only within a module domain model.
+The name has to be unique only within the domain model of a module.
 You can have two entities with the same name, provided they are in the domain models of different modules.

 Export level allows you to define access level to this document on the consumer (customer) side when developing an add-on module or a solution.